 The Board of County Commissioners must appoint a County Safety Director to coordinate all county safety programs.
 This individual must ensure that safety classes on subjects related to that office are provided at least quarterly for all county employees.
-(Reference Administrative Rule 380:1-22, Oklahoma Department of Labor, Public Employee Occupational Safety and Health (PEOSH) Division.)

 Safety Coordinators